kang295/Backorder-Daily-Tracker/README.md

 The primary objective of this project is to **develop an automated system for the monitoring and analysis of back-ordered service parts**.

-This system aims to:
+**This system aims to**:
+1. **Automate Data Integration**:
-1. Automate Data Integration: Eliminate the manual merging of multiple Excel files by automatically integrating relevant datasets into a unified platform.
+   Eliminate the manual merging of multiple Excel files by automatically integrating relevant datasets into a unified platform.
+2. **Intelligent Filtering**:
-2. Intelligent Filtering: Automatically filter out back-ordered parts that have already been addressed through corrective actions such as Air shipments, Free of Charge (FOC) orders, or the presence of sufficient In Transit stock.
+   Automatically filter out back-ordered parts that have already been addressed through corrective actions such as Air shipments, Free of Charge (FOC) orders, or the presence of sufficient In Transit stock.
+3. **Minimize Manual Effort**:
-3. Minimize Manual Effort: Significantly reduce the manual effort required by personnel to identify and analyze critical back-ordered parts.
+   Significantly reduce the manual effort required by personnel to identify and analyze critical back-ordered parts.
+4. **Enable Data-Driven Decision-Making**:
-4. Enable Data-Driven Decision-Making: Provide readily available and filtered data to facilitate informed decision-making regarding the management of back-ordered parts.
+   Provide readily available and filtered data to facilitate informed decision-making regarding the management of back-ordered parts.
-5. Enhance Efficiency and Proactivity: Streamline the identification of critical part shortages, enabling more efficient and proactive management of essential service parts and communication with suppliers, ultimately improving service operations.
+5. **Enhance Efficiency and Proactivity**:
+    Streamline the identification of critical part shortages, enabling more efficient and proactive management of essential service parts and communication with suppliers, ultimately improving service operations.

 -------
 ### 📈 Key Features & Insights

+- **Real-Time Backorder & SKU Tracking**
+Provides a daily snapshot of backorders and SKU levels to monitor operational health and quickly flag urgent issues.

+- **Strategic Parts Distribution Analysis**
+Analyzes parts by key attributes like registration date and grade to identify new part rollout issues or importance of current situation.

+- **Proactive Critical Parts Management**
+Flags parts with high RA rates or frequent supply delays, enabling early intervention to minimize impact and improve customer satisfaction.

+- **Demand Trend Insights from Backorder Data** Visualizes daily backorder trends to quickly spot bottlenecks or demand spikes—helping adjust inventory before issues escalate.

+- **Comprehensive Parts Overview**
+Consolidates supplier info, model links, shipment type volumes, inventory levels, and recent demand to support smarter procurement and planning decisions.

 -------
 ### 🔧 Tools Used